Radiation-hydrodynamics of star-disc collisions for quasi-periodic eruptions: Introduction

-More recent works have investigated star-disc collisions in greater detail using hydrodynamical and radiation-hydrodynamical simulations. \citet{Yao_2025ApJ...978...91Y} performed hydrodynamics simulations of repeated star-disc collisions, focusing on the effect of the disc on the star over multiple collisions.
-Their work characterized the effect of collisions on the star’s structure, including mass stripping, and estimated the QPE lifetime. \citet{vurm_2025ApJ...983...40V} performed one-dimensional Monte Carlo radiation-hydrodynamics simulations, focusing on the star-disc collision scenarios for thin discs, through which the star passes faster than the shocked gas can flow around the star.
+More recent works have investigated star-disc collisions in greater detail using hydrodynamical and radiation-hydrodynamical simulations. \citet{Yao_2025ApJ...978...91Y} performed hydrodynamics simulations of repeated star-disc collisions that focused on the effect of the disc on the star over multiple collisions.
+Their work characterizes the effect of collisions on the star's structure, including mass stripping, and estimates the QPE lifetime. \citet{vurm_2025ApJ...983...40V} performed one-dimensional (1D) Monte Carlo radiation-hydrodynamics simulations and focused on the star-disc collision scenarios for thin discs, through which the star passes faster than the shocked gas can flow around the star.
 They investigated the photon production and thermalization within radiative shocks.
-They also constrained the parameter space required to reproduce the observed properties of QPEs. \citet{Huang_2025arXiv250611231H} performed two-dimensional (2D), multi-group radiation-hydrodynamic simulations, focusing on the multi-band emission signatures from a solar-like star colliding with an accretion disc.
-They found that the collision produces optically thick ejecta on both sides of the disc, with asymmetric properties arising from asymmetric shock breakout dynamics.
+They also constrain the parameter space required to reproduce the observed properties of QPEs. \citet{Huang_2025ApJ...993..186H} performed two-dimensional (2D), multi-group radiation-hydrodynamic simulations and focused on the multi-band emission signatures from a solar-like star colliding with an accretion disc.
+They find that the collision produces optically thick ejecta on both sides of the disc, with asymmetric properties arising from asymmetric shock breakout dynamics.
 The bolometric light curves, rise and decay timescales, and spectra from the resulting outflows are broadly consistent with the observed properties of short-period QPEs.
+Through 2D and 3D hydrodynamical simulations, {\citet{Huang_2026arXiv260400953H} show that more oblique collisions, which arise naturally due to disc rotation, lead to a smaller luminosity asymmetry between the forward and backward ejecta than perpendicular collisions.} {\citet{Liu_2026arXiv260300226L} performed global 3D hydrodynamical simulations comparing star--disc and stellar mass black-hole--disc collisions.
+They find that collisions with black holes produce more symmetric forward and backward ejecta than collisions with stars, which potentially leads to more similar forward and backward flares.}